berkerdemirer/nextjs-saas-boilerplate/README.md

 - **Database Integration:** Uses the `drizzleAdapter` with your PostgreSQL database (schema defined in `src/db/schema.ts`).
 - **Email & Password:** Standard email and password sign-up and sign-in are enabled.
+- **Social Login:** Google authentication is implemented for easy sign-in.
 - **Email Verification:**
   - Required for users signing up via email/password.
   - Verification emails are sent automatically on sign-up using the `src/components/email-templates/verify-email.tsx` template.